cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 Truncating and Deleting a Stream
 ================================
 Streams can be truncated, which means deleting all events that were ever written to the stream.
 This is permanent and cannot be undone.
-They can be truncated through the using the :ref:`http-restful-api-stream`, the :ref:`stream-client` of the :ref:`client-api`, or by using the :ref:`Command Line Interface <cli>`.
+They can be truncated using the :ref:`http-restful-api-stream`, the :ref:`stream-client` of the :ref:`client-api`, or by using the :ref:`Command Line Interface <cli>`.

 Deleting a stream means deleting the endpoint so that events can no longer be written to